adamhsparks/AWD_ShB_Interaction/README.md

 # rice.awd.pests

-The goal of *rice.awd.pests* is to examine the effects of using alternate wetting and drying irrigation techniques on insect populations and sheath blight disease in rice paddies.
+The goal of *rice.awd.pests* is to examine the effects of using alternate wetting and drying irrigation techniques on sheath blight disease in rice paddies.

 ## Study